andrewcooke/choochoo/docs/index.md

 An **open**, **hackable** and **free** training diary.

 The main interface is a curses-style diary, used to track daily activity as well as progress towards aims.
-A flexible "schedule spec" is used to define periodic events (eg training routines) and (unfortunately) there's dedicated functionality for tracking injuries.
+Entries in the diary ("topics") are configured by the user, can be associated with values in the database ("statistics"), and can include "schedules" to define periodic events (eg training routines).

-Data can be imported from FIT files (from smart watches and bike computers) and summary statistics generated monthly or annually.
+Data can be imported from FIT files (from smart watches and bike computers) and summary statistics generated for configurable periods (eg per month or per year).
 All data are stored in an sqlite3 relation database.
 For plotting and analysis they can be exported to pandas data frames in a Jupyter notebook.

 Above all, the system is *open and extensible*.
 You can define your own training plans.
+You can add calculations (eg training stress score).
 You can hack the code.
 The code is structured so that you can re-use the parts you need (ORM for database?  library to read FIT files?  it's all available).

 One omission that may be important to some people is the (purposeful) lack of emphasis on power meters.